 Mr. Betts is a member of the Senior Foreign Service of the United States.
 Joining the U.S. Department of State in 1984, he served as Deputy Chief of Mission in Budapest, Hungary, from August 2010 until August 2013; Director of Iraq Affairs from June 2008 to August 2009; and Consul General in Naha, Okinawa, from August 2000 to August 2003.
 He has also had assignments in Canberra, Washington, Tokyo, and Ankara.

 Before joining the Foreign Service, Mr. Betts was a political risk underwriter with the Chubb Group of Insurance Companies, first in New York City and later in San Francisco.
-Earlier, he worked for the Overseas Private Investment Corporation (OPIC – the U.S. Government’s investment insurance organization).
+Earlier, he worked for the Overseas Private Investment Corporation, which later became the U.S. International Development Finance Corporation (DFC).